Adwozo/mod-cities2-ProfitBasedIndustryAndOffice/README.md

     Office do not sell any of the product

-This mod modify the calculation logic

-The profit-to-worth ratio (PTW) is equal to

-    for industry (cash reserves - material cost)/company total worth for office cash reserves/company total worth

 The mod logic

-    if the PTW is larger than the Threshold it will increase headcount and vise versa if the company total worth is smaller than the small company threshold headcount will stay at full minimum company headcount to 1/4 of building capacity
+    if the profit is larger than the Threshold it will increase headcount and vise versa output will fulfilled internal demand with no mark up, export and import will have mark up on the price and mark down on the profit minimum company headcount to 1/4 of building capacity

 Effect of the mod